-This wedding was featured in The Inquirer!
+This wedding was featured in The Philadelphia Inquirer!

 I loved working with both Nicole and Daniel.
 I was so honored when they chose me to capture their intimate DIY micro-wedding ceremony in Wissahickon Valley Park.
 This park is another hidden gem local to the Philadelphia area and a fantastic option for a couple who wants to do an adventurous elopement without any long-distance traveling!

 When I first met them for their Engagement session, they surprised me with their overwhelming display of love in front of my camera.
 I expected them to be shy and nervous, as most tend to be when working together for the first time.
 Yet to my surprise, all it took was me taking a step back and letting the two of them enjoy the company of each other to capture what I felt was a beautiful autumn engagement session.
 It was no surprise that on the day of their wedding, the pair were incredibly in love and were not afraid to show it, but this time they were celebrating it surrounded by family and the great outdoors of Wissahickon Park.